HEALTH CARE PROXY

 Your agent can make decisions in accordance with your wishes, including your religious and moral beliefs, if known to your agent, or, if your agent does not know your views, in accordance with your best interests.
 It is crucial that your agent know your wishes regarding artificial nutrition and hydration.
 Decisions regarding artificial nutrition or hydration require your agent to have specific knowledge as to what your wishes are, without which, your agent will have no authority to make these decisions on your behalf.

 Originals or photocopies should be given to your physicians, your health care agent, your alternate agent, your attorney and/or other advisor, and close family members.
 You should maintain the original in your “important papers file” and have extra copies on hand to provide to any new health care providers or in the event of a hospital visit.
 It is also recommended that you carry either a wallet card giving information about the existence and location of your health care proxy and living will or a copy of the health care proxy itself.
+A copy on your and your agent(s)" cell phone or computer are also recommended for easy access in case of an emergency.

 In New York, if a Health Care Proxy or similar document executed in another state complies with the laws of that state at the time it was drafted, the out of state health care proxy will be given full faith and credit (be honored) in New York.
 Correspondingly, most states generally consider valid and accept documents properly executed in another state.